 Icelandic tourism depends on the continued prosperity of our delicate nature.
 In all the activities and experiences we offer, our goal is to minimize the environmental impact and leave no trace when we travel.
 Our philosophy includes supporting local NGOs and taking an active part in discussing the development of wilderness and open spaces.

 We feel it is our responsibility to take nature’s side against ideas of heavy industry or new highway projects in unspoiled areas.
 We specifically concentrate on the protection of the Icelandic highlands against further grand scale operations, such as hydroelectric dams, power lines and all-year roads.
 Furthermore, we demand action for the preservation and protection of those sites already being spoiled by exploitation and construction.

-Through our environmental fund, we financially support projects that are preserving the beauty of Icelandic nature for future generations to come.
-Each year the company allocates 1% of our revenue to the fund.
-Additionally, our customers who trek in the highlands with us contribute to preserving Icelandic nature because 1% of their tour cost is also put toward supporting the Environmental Fund.
+Through our Environmental Fund, we financially support projects that are preserving the beauty of Icelandic nature for future generations to come.
+Each year the company allocates 1% of our profit to the fund.
+Additionally, all our customers who take a day tour or multi day tour with us contribute to preserving Icelandic nature.
+A fixed amount of their tour cost is put toward supporting our Environmental Fund.

 Although Icelandic energy is relatively green and sustainable, we aim to reduce our electricity consumption in all office premises through monitoring and energy efficient purchasing, as well as reminding our staff of their responsibility to shut down all energy consuming appliances when not in use.